terascope/teraslice/docs/configuration/clustering-k8s.md

 ## Development

+### Running the Master in Minikube

+This development setup should be used after most of your dev iterations are complete to more fully emulate a production environment.
+The Teraslice master will be built as a container and executed in Minikube.

 There is a `Makefile` I use to help bootstrap Teraslice and do repetitive tasks, you can type `make` to see all of the possible targets.